Jolie16-Code/face-recognition-attendance-system/README.md

 - Cloudinary — image storage
 - Nodemailer — email notifications

-## 👩‍💻 Author
+##  Author

 **Debanjali Adhikary**

 MCA Student | Full-Stack Development | Data Analytics | Machine Learning

-## 🙏 Acknowledgement
+##  Acknowledgement

 This project would not have been possible without the support, collaboration, and contributions of my graduation project team members.

 A heartfelt thanks to **Aditi Saha, Priyanjali Baidya, and Rishita Das** for their valuable contributions, teamwork, and support throughout the development of this project.

-It was a wonderful experience learning, building, and completing this project together. 💙
+It was a wonderful experience learning, building, and completing this project together.

+##  Feedback
+I'd love for you to try out **FACADE** and share your feedback!
+You can:
+- 📝 Register as a **Student, Teacher, or Admin**
+- 📸 Upload your profile picture and complete registration
+- 🔐 Log in using **face recognition**
+- 📊 Explore the attendance management features
+- 📧 Experience the automated email notifications

+If you try the application, I'd really appreciate your feedback on the **user experience, functionality, and overall design**.
+Your suggestions will help me improve the project further.

+**Thank you for taking the time to explore FACADE!

-## 📄 License
+##  License

 This project is intended for educational and portfolio purposes.